linsanity19890723/cdk-codepipeline/README.md

 AWS Resource used as below:
 1. Source: CodeCommit/Bitbucket
 2. Build: CodeBuild
-⋅⋅⋅*In this stage,Codebuild will compile and output the yml file.
+    In this stage,Codebuild will compile and output the yml file.
 3. Deploy: CloudFormation
    *
 --